DreamOfTheRedChamber/system-design-interviews/Cache.md

 * Please see the section on https://hechao.li/2018/06/25/Rate-Limiter-Part1/ for detailed rate limiter implementations.

-#### Guava rate limiter is implemented on top of token bucket.
+#### Guava rate limiter
+* Implemented on top of token bucket.
 It has two implementations:
 * SmoothBursty / SmoothWarmup (The RateLimiterSmoothWarmingUp method has a warm-up period after teh startup.
 It gradually increases the distribution rate to the configured value.
 This feature is suitable for scenarios where the system needs some time to warm up after startup.)

 * Concepts: Important variables